-The DSL is Robert Tasker (Operations Director) and the deputy DSLs are Mike Stanley (Head) Tracy Spottiswood (Head of Pre-Prep) and Bev Kendall (Nursery Manager)
+The DSL is Robert Tasker (Interim Head) and the deputy DSLs are Tracy Spottiswood (Head of Pre-Prep), Bev Kendall (Nursery Manager) and Clare Dixon-Clarke (Y3 tutor and House Parent)

 Toby Mullins is the Director with responsibility for safeguarding and child protection arrangements including PREVENT duties.
-He will receive any reports of allegations against the Head, without the Head being informed.
+He will receive any reports of allegations against the Interim Head, without the Interim Head being informed.